exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-We've added two methods: to increase the wallet's balance, and another one to decrease
+We’ve added two methods: to increase the wallet’s balance, and another one to decrease
 it.
 We used `Field::write`, because the data in structs processed by `encoding_struct`
 is stored as a binary blob
 and we need to overwrite it in-place.